imliuyzh/AntCatalog/server/README.md

 A file for reporting user request information like IP address and body content in a file under the generated `/logs` folder.

 ## Testing
 AntCatalog uses Jest and SuperTest for testing.
 Type `npm run test` to run all the test cases and `npm run coverage` to see test coverage information.
-As of February 2023, the back end achieved 97% statement coverage and 95% branch coverage.
+As of June 2023, the back end service achieved 97% statement coverage and 95% branch coverage.